sohilgupta/datamelons/wp-content/plugins/spider-facebook/readme.txt

 * Facebook Facepile that shows the Facebook profile pictures of the Facebook users who have liked your Facebook page or have signed up for your site.
 * Facebook Request Dialog for sending a Facebook Request from one Facebook user to one or more Facebook users.
 * Facebook Register
+* The plugin can be used to add social sharing buttons for specific and/or all posts and pages.

+In addition to the social integration widgets, Facebook plugin allows having registration possibility with Facebook, which is one of the most common features for the high-end websites. (commercial version)
+Multiple registration possibilities (auto registration, username and password, as well as username/password and Captcha). (commercial version)

  ###IMPORTANT: If you think you found a bug in Spider Facebook or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-facebook-wordpress.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).